ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 The model output data for the `Lismore` `nested_region`, using a `RAL3P2` `science_choice` and `d0198` as a `nest_name`, will be stored in `/scratch/$PROJECT/$USER/cylc-run/<suite-ID>/share/cycle/20220226T0000Z/Lismore/d0198/RAL3P2/um`.

-The RNS atmospheric output data files are typically in the [UM fieldsfile](https://code.metoffice.gov.uk/doc/um/latest/papers/umdp_F03.pdf) format.
+{{regional}}'s atmosphere output data files are typically in the [UM fieldsfile](https://code.metoffice.gov.uk/doc/um/latest/papers/umdp_F03.pdf) format.

 #### Edit the RNS configuration